Inside: Parent tips on how to teach a kid to ride a bike without training wheels.

 – Begin With Walking The Bike

 To begin with, walking the bike need to be done without pedals.
 Since bikes have their pedals pre-installed, you need to remove them yourself.
 So, remove the pedals and lower down the seat.
+And of course, you’ll be taking off training wheels.

 So your kid can put their feet flat on the ground and walk their bike while they sit on the bike’s seat.
 Lastly, you must select a flat surface since it eases the steering and balancing.
 Once your kid master these points, you can move to the next step.